 This group was set up in 2005 to explore all facets of interdisciplinary teaching and learning.
 This includes investigating the student experience, examining the ways in which institutions encourage or discourage cross-disciplinary collaboration (in teaching), exploring how subject centers can support staff teaching on interdisciplinary programs and supporting staff who do not have an obvious subject center home.
 The page is part of the Higher Education Academy website and includes links to publications and projects.

 INIT seeks to provide an international platform for discussion and promotion of interdisciplinary and transdisciplinary research, teaching, and policy.
 INIT will inventory existing understandings, facilitate and enhance communication, and stimulate new research.
 The network was formed at a meeting in New York City, attended by representatives from the US-based Association for Integrative Studies (AIS), the European-based Transdisciplinarity-Net (td-net), and the Center for the Study of Interdisciplinarity (CSID) at the University of North Texas.
-Organizers envision INIT as facilitating communication and collaborative work among organizations, institutions, and individuals that view ID and TD as a vibrant way to respond to the challenges of 21st century society.
-The inaugural symposium was held in Utrecht, Netherlands, in June 2011.
-For more information on the symposium, click here.
+Organizers envision INIT as facilitating communication and collaborative work among organizations, institutions, and individuals that view ID and TD as a vibrant way to respond to the challenges of 21st-century society.
+The inaugural symposium was held in Utrecht, Netherlands, on June 2011.

 JRP is an international refereed journal with a transdisciplinary focus, available in the open access mode, i.e., available free of charge to the readers.
 The journal is supported by a consortium of institutions drawn from different parts of the world.
 It is produced electronically and hosted on the Web by Athabasca University Press (AU Press).
 In 2007 (Vol. 3, Issue 2) the journal published a special issue: “On Beyond Interdisciplinarity.”